SPEAK WITH A TEAM MEMBER (770) 920-6030

 1. Joint Tenancy With Rights of Survivorship (JTWROS)

 Under JTWROS, the surviving owner typically inherits the other owner’s share upon their death.
-Usually, this transfer of ownership doesn’t require probate.
+Usually, this type of transferring property doesn’t require probate.

 2. Tenants in Common (TIC)